kubesphere-retired/ks-website/content/conference/en/porter.md

 ![图片](https://uploader.shimo.im/f/u8DjFjHZ2sU1aKSY.png!thumbnail)

-Porter has two components: a kernel controller and an agent deployed on each node.
+Porter has two components: a core controller and an agent deployed on each node.
 The main functions of the controller include:
 1. Monitor cluster Services and corresponding endpoints; acquire the Scheduling information of Pods
 2. VIP storage and assignment
 3. Establish BGP and advertise routes

 ![图片](https://uploader.shimo.im/f/WAQSHP8ottsYdBT3.png!thumbnail)

-The image above shows the working principle of Porter's kernel controller.
+The image above shows the working principle of Porter's core controller.

 Agent is a lightweight component to monitor VIP resources and add Iptables rules for external access to the VIP.
 By default, the kernel Forward table will drop any external access to VIP.

 ## Designed for Cloud Natives

 All resources in Porter are CRD, including VIP, BGPPeer and BGPConfig.
 Users who are used to Kubectl will find Porter very easy to use.
 For advanced users who want to customize Porter, Kubernetes API can be called directly for tailor-made development.
-The kernel controller of Porter will soon support high availability (HA).
+The core controller of Porter will soon support high availability (HA).

 ## Cautions

 The VIP traffic of user access will go to a node in the Kubernetes cluster under BGP.
-This is because the routes advertised by Porter are also nodes instead of podip which is inaccessible externally.
+This is because the routes advertised by Porter are also nodes instead of Pod IP which is inaccessible externally.
 The path from a node to a pod is maintained by kube-proxy as below:

 ![图片](https://uploader.shimo.im/f/73Zsi604TUY7qqqj.png!thumbnail)